LummoxJR/TES-name-generator/readme.md

 ## TES Name Generator

 This generator was built to support creative projects for Skyrim modding, but should apply to any Elder Scrolls game.
 Other generators are available online, and are worth checking out too because they'll produce different results.
-In actuality this is actually a series of generators, some a little better than others.
+In actuality this is a series of generators, some a little better than others.
 The hope is that even if you don't see a name that suits what you want, you'll get ideas you can build on for yourself.

 To use the generator, just choose the race from the dropdown, and click a button for the gender.
 A list of names will appear.
 Click any name to copy it to your clipboard.
 I recommend keeping a file of "good idea" names that struck your fancy for later use.
 In its current iteration this generator will not save names for you.